A Large-$N$ Phase Transition in a Finite Lattice Gauge Theory: A First-Order Phase Transition at Large-

 \subsection{Leading-$N$}

 The leading $N$ contribution to the integrand \eqref{S_x} in our case, is perhaps surprisingly, linear and therefore simple enough that one can explicitly do the integral!
 This is the first place where we see a hint that the physics in our case can have interesting differences from that seen in \cite{GW, Wadia1, Wadia2}.
 This key difference arises from the fact that both the action contribution and the measure contribution are simpler in our case, at leading-$N$.
 Doing the integral explicitly was not possible in \cite{GW, Wadia1, Wadia2} and one had to resort to a saddle point evaluation.
-As we will see shortly, while the integrand is simpler in our case, it is not so simple that we are throwing the baby out with the bathwater: we will still find a phase transition, albeit a first order one.
+As we will see shortly, while the integrand is simpler in our case, it is not so simple that we loose all interesting physics: we will still find a phase transition, albeit a first order one.

 The leading contribution to the partition function comes form the $O(1)$-terms in the $S(x)$-function:

 An important physical quantity needed for our study of phase transition is the free energy defined by \( F(\lambda,N)\equiv -\frac{\lambda}{V}\ln{Z(\lambda,N)}=-\frac{\lambda}{a^{2}}\ln{z(\lambda,N)} \) We can build a scaled quantity from the free energy such that the scaled quantity has a well-defined large-$N$ limit: \( -E_{0}(\lambda,N)\equiv -\frac{Fa^{2}}{\lambda N\ln{N}}=\frac{\ln{z(\lambda,N)}}{N\ln{N}} \) This quantity is essentially the free energy per degrees of freedom.
 Let us examine the large-$N$ behaviour of $E_{0}$.
 The two terms in (\ref{leading partition}), $e^{N\ln{N}}$ and $e^{\frac{2}{\lambda}N\ln{N}}$, compete with each other and depending on the value of $\lambda$ one of them dominates the other.
 (It can be argued that the subleading-in-$N$ terms in the integrand \eqref{S_x} lead to subleading-in-$N$ terms in the integral.
 We will discuss the first leading correction in the next subsection.)